-We’ve been doing this a long time, under no fewer than five different banners:
+We’ve been doing this for a long time under no fewer than five different banners:

 1988 – 1992 蔡李何佛雄 功夫散手 / SCARS Trained to instructor level with Master Jerry L. Peterson; spent two years teaching classes at his school in San Diego.

-2002 – 2017 Target Focus Training After 9/11, we were approached by Tim Larkin and asked to provide instructor staff and curriculum for what would become TFT.
+2002 – 2017 Target Focus Training After 9/11, we provided the instructor staff and curriculum for what would become TFT.
 We trained thousands of people internationally and produced a multitude of training products — books, videos and online programs — during this time.
 Trained and certified eight instructors (for 50 total) as well as nine TFT Instructors (a three-year remote training program).

 In the end that’s all that matters.